 Our late Spiritual Advisor, Venerable Kirinde Sri Dhammananda, was bestowed an honorary title by a Sri Lankan monastic chapter back in 1965.
 He was much respected for his vast knowledge and erudition, and loved for his joviality.
 He was warmly referred to by many as “Chief“, not so much because of his ‘title’, but because of his affable character and commanding personality.
 Even when he was alive, there were other senior “Sangha Nāyakas” around, such as Ven.
 Pandit Sri Pemaratana of Penang.

 After Ven.
 Dhammananda passed away, his honorific title “Sangha Nāyaka” could not be inherited by anyone, simply because it was not a position or an office.
 It must be clearly stated that no such “office of the Sangha Nāyaka of Malaysia” exists, nor is it recognised at all in the Vināya – which is the monastic code governing all Buddhist monks.

-The author had a personal encounter with the late Venerable Dhammananda regarding his ‘position’ as “Sangha Nāyaka“.
+Many devotees had a personal encounter with the late Venerable Dhammananda regarding his ‘position’ as “Sangha Nāyaka“.
 The erudite venerable unassumingly answered, “The Buddha only taught us to ‘master one’s own mind’.
 How can one be ‘chief‘ to other people?
 One’s own mind is the ‘chief‘!”
 Though Venerable Dhammananda took his ‘title’ in stride, he never really seemed to have taken it too seriously!